Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 University of California-San Diego Acceptance Rate

-University of California-San Diego (UCSD) is a renowned institution with a very competitive admission profile.
-The acceptance rate of 23.71% indicates that only 24 out of every 100 applicants are admitted.
+University of California-San Diego is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of University of California-San Diego is 24.5%.
+This means that only 25 out of every 100 applicants are admitted.

 Admissions Guidelines